Mars rover Curiosity aces first test drive

-CAPE CANAVERAL, Florida (Reuters) - NASA’s Mars rover Curiosity took a 16-minute drive on Wednesday, its first since reaching the Red Planet to search for habitats that could have supported microbial life.
+CAPE CANAVERAL, Fla., Aug 22 (Reuters) - NASA’s Mars rover Curiosity took a 16-minute drive on Wednesday, its first since reaching the Red Planet to search for habitats that could have supported microbial life.

 Aside from a quick steering test earlier in the week, the one-ton rover had stood firmly on its six wheels since touching down inside an ancient impact basin called Gale Crater, located in the planet’s southern hemisphere near the equator.

 At 10:17 a.m.
-EDT on Wednesday, Curiosity became a rover, trudging out a total of 15 feet, turning 120 degrees and then backing up 8 feet to position itself beside its first science target -- a scour mark left behind by the rover’s descent engine.
+EDT on Wednesday, Curiosity became a rover, trudging out a total of 15 feet (4.5 meters), turning 120 degrees and then backing up 8 feet (2.5 meters) to position itself beside its first science target -- a scour mark left behind by the rover’s descent engine.

 Most of Curiosity’s drive time was spent taking pictures, including the first images of the rover’s tread marks in the Martian soil.